 The Department maintains inspection data for mobile home parks.

 The Florida Statutes, Florida Administrative Code rules, and the Application Form can be downloaded by clicking on the title of the document.
 Most documents are in pdf format.

 - MH-RV Park Permit Application

-- Mobile Home Park Statute, Section 513, Florida Statutes
+- Mobile Home Park Statute, Chapter 513, Florida Statutes

-- Mobile Home Park rule Chapter 64E-15, Florida Adminstrative Code
+- Mobile Home Park Rule Chapter 64E-15, Florida Administrative Code